By Nava Atlas | On | Comments (0)

 L.M.
 (Lucy Maud) Montgomery (November 30, 1874 – April 24, 1942), born on Prince Edward Island, Canada.
 She was a novelist and short story writer best known for the Anne of Green Gables series.
-When she was less than two years old her mother died of tuberculosis, and her father left her to be raised by her grandparents.
+When she was not yet two years old her mother died of tuberculosis, and her father left her to be raised by her grandparents.
 Strict Presbyterians who ran the Cavendish post office, they provided a stable home for restless, imaginative Maud.

 Upon the first acceptance of a poem, she wrote in her journal: “The moment we see our first darling brain-child in black type is never to be forgotten.”
 At age 21 she sold her first short story for five dollars, and never looked back.